Mikal Bridges: Rookie and starting role (2018–2020)

+Playoff success and trade (2021–2023)

 On January 9, 2021, Bridges set a new career-high of 34 points in a 125–117 win over the Indiana Pacers.
 He also helped the Suns start their season with a 7–3 record, their best 10-game start to a season since 2009.
 On May 13, Bridges posted a double-double with 21 points and a career-high 11 rebounds in a 118–117 win over the Portland Trail Blazers.
 During Game 2 of the 2021 NBA Finals, Bridges scored 27 points in a 118–108 win to give the Suns a 2–0 series lead.
 However, the Suns went on to lose the Finals in 6 games to the Milwaukee Bucks.

 On October 17, 2021, Bridges and the Suns agreed to a 4-year, $90 million rookie contract extension.
 Bridges and the Suns finished the regular season with the league's best overall record at 64–18.
 Bridges received universal praise from players, coaches, fans, and reporters for his defense, finishing second in Defensive Player of the Year voting and being selected to his first All-Defensive First Team.
 On April 26, 2022, Bridges scored a playoff career-high 31 points, including five rebounds and four blocks in a 112–97 Game 5 win against the New Orleans Pelicans.
 In the Western Conference Semifinals, the Suns jumped to a 2–0 lead in the series against the Dallas Mavericks before losing in seven games.